osllmai/indoxJudge/README.md

 ## Usage

-To use IndoxJudge, load your API key, select the model, and choose the evaluation metrics.
-Here's an example demonstrating how to evaluate a model's response for faithfulness:
+To use *IndoxJudge*, load your API key, select the model, and choose the evaluation metrics.
+Here's an example demonstrating how to evaluate a model's response for *faithfulness*:

 ```python
 import os